 Babies are considered premature or preterm if they’re born before 37 weeks of pregnancy.
 Many premature babies need extra care, and most will need careful monitoring in an incubator while they continue to develop.
 When their respiratory and other systems are strong enough, they’ll be cared for in the neonatal unit until they’re ready to go home.

 Feeding your premature baby

 Breastfeeding is the best form of nourishment for your premature baby.
 It provides the perfect combination of essential nutrients your baby needs and is easily digested.
-It also delivers important immunity-boosting benefits, helping their immune system to mature, and protect them against infection.
-Sometimes referred to as ‘liquid gold’ because of its value to your baby, your breast milk also contains vital hormones and growth factors to encourage healthy growth and development.
+It also delivers important immunity-boosting benefits, helping their immune system to mature, and protect them against infection and contains vital hormones and growth factors to encourage healthy growth and development.

 Depending on how early your baby is born, they may not be mature enough to coordinate the breathing, sucking and swallowing actions that breastfeeding requires.
 Expressing your milk allows your baby to receive all the benefits of breast milk via tube feeding whilst building up and maintaining your supply.

 Just like breastfeeding, expressing your breast milk can take practice and time to learn.
 Try to be patient with yourself and ask for support if you need it.

 Cuddling or stroking your baby can stimulate milk production as you express, as can expressing while you are close to your baby.
 You may find a warm bath or gentle self-massage helps too.